LevelsCraft7/cobblemon-realms-wiki/pokemons-exclusives/extra-eevee.md

 ## 📜 Description

-> The crystals on Draceon’s tail are actually hardened scales.
+> The crystals on Wyveon tail are actually hardened scales.
 When threatened, Draceon can launch these scales at enemies.
 Draceon is extremely territorial.

 ---

-# 🏮 Dungeoneon
+# 🏮 Dungeon

 ## 🧾 General Information